-When it comes to preparing for a disaster, most people forget one very important thing: a home inventory.
+When it comes to preparing for a disaster, most people forget one very important thing an inventory of yoru home.
 According to the Insurance Information Institute, only half of homeowners have an inventory of the possessions they'd want their insurance company to replace in case of a fire, theft or other disasters.

 In the aftermath of a fire or other damage to our property, it’s likely many of us would be emotionally drained.
 The last thing we would want to do is make a list of everything we lost.
 Preparing in advance for an unexpected disaster could mean a faster return to normal life, and a little less stress along the way, including a quicker claims process.

 1. Grab your camera, smartphone, or pen and paper and take a tour of your home.

 2. Record everything you'd want your insurance company to replace.
 Don't forget items that may be hidden away in your closets and garage.

 3. Pull together copies of sales receipts and any other documentation.
 Also note model and serial numbers if you have them.

 4. Store your home inventory and related documents in a safe and easily accessible place.
 Don't rely solely on your home computer, which should always be backed up, in case of fire or a hard drive crash.
 Try a home inventory app to speed up the process.
 Some apps even let you scan barcodes to autofill product information, a real-time-saver.
 (When using any app or any technology service, make sure you understand its privacy settings before getting started.)